justinpombrio/solvomatic/README.md

 Solv-o-matic will turn each letter into a sequence by taking all the places that letter appears _in order_ (top to bottom, left to right).
 You can use this shorthand so long as that happens to be the correct order.
 If it's not, you'll need to write the numbers out.
-For our example it is, so we can capture all the rule sequences with just three layouts:
+For our example the default order is correct, so we can capture all the rule sequences with just three layouts:

 ```text
 rule word /usr/share/dict/words